saltstack/salt-enhancement-proposals/0022-compartmentalize-grains-via-pop.md

 Grains are currently created by calling functions in the salt loader.
 We would simply need to call external POP functions to collect grains.
 We need to maintain backwards compatibility with custom user grains.

-- All salt grains have already been ported to and tested on the new platform.
+- All salt grains have already been ported to and fully tested on the `grainsv2`.
-- The new platform has many more features than the salt-grains implementation, but is compatible with salt grains.
+- `grainsv2` has many more features than the salt-grains implementation, but is compatible with salt grains.
 - None of the grain names have been changed, but the output of grains is more consistent/complete between platforms.
 - This will resolve many bugs that are open against grains and will migrate those bugs OUT of the salt platform -- making salt easier to develop
 - Grains in the new platform are independently and fully tested.
-- Most grains tests will be able to be removed from salt; speeding up it's test suite.
+- Development will freeze on core.py it's tests could be skipped for speed improvements.
 - This comprises a complete rewrite of ALL grains.
 Backwards compatibility is expected, but we need this to get in early so that any unintentional issues can be resolved quickly.
-- Salt releases will be able to pin idem-grain dependencies with each release.
+- Salt releases will aggressively pin `grainsv2`/idem-platform dependencies with each release.
 - Users will be to update their grains implementation to a custom idem-grain version.
+- The use of `grainsv2` will be gated with a config variable; It will be disabled by default.
+- New development for grains will be done in `grainsv2` projects and core.py will remain static.
+- When `grainsv2` gains maturity in salt on the other side of the gate (and python3.5 is dropped) it will completely replace core.py

 ## Alternatives
 [alternatives]: #alternatives